gnafit/gna/doc/source/tutorial/compound_transformations.rst

     :linenos:
     :lines: 39-42

-The short version may go either on the left hand side, rite hand side or both sides of the expression.
+The short version may go either on the left hand side, the right hand side or both sides of the expression.

 More then one inputs may be passed.
 In this case the output is connected to each of the inputs, like this: